 But several board members used their time during Wednesday's meeting to criticize Bay Area News Group articles this year on her salary.

 "I think it's disgraceful this has become an issue about Nancy Farber," said board member and Fremont Bank Vice Chairman Mike Wallace.
 "If the newspaper has any (courage), you should attack the board members.
-I think you
+I think you should attack me."

 Board members have said that even though Farber is a public employee, she shouldn't have been included in the newspaper salary survey because, unlike most public agencies, the hospital district is funded through operating revenue, not taxes.
 It is, however, using a voter-approved $180 million bond to build new facilities.